 |at Edufit Group (view profile)|

-A Bachelor's degree in Education, English or History (other similar degrees will be considered) and Teacher Certification/License or PGCE in Education from U.S.A., Canada, U.K., Australia, or South Africa.
-A Master's degree in education preferred.
-Candidates should have at least 3 years full-time professional teaching experience .
+A Bachelor’s degree in Education or, a degree in English with a Teacher Certification/License or PGCE in Education from U.S.A., Canada, U.K., Australia, Ireland or New Zealand.
+A Master’s degree in education preferred.
+Candidates should have at least 1 year full-time professional teaching experience.
 Experience in student-centered, project-based learning is preferred.
 Strength of academic background, professional experience, interview performance, and references will be considered during the selection process.

 • -Support the mission and vision of our organization and schools.

 • -Be passionate about teaching students.

 • -Set high goals for our students and themselves.